Who We Are

 Located within the Hickory Hope affordable housing complex, this bilingual Montessori program increases access to high-quality, affordable care and learning for Southwood families.

-Provides short-term support for utility payments (electric, water/sewer, and gas) for residents of Fluvanna, Louisa, and Nelson counties, along with referrals to regional resources.
+Provides short-term support in the form of utility (electric, water/sewer, and gas) and housing (rental/mortgage) payments or other emergent needs for residents of Charlottesville and Albemarle, Fluvanna, Louisa, and Nelson counties in crisis, along with referrals to regional resources.

 Fluvanna Food Pantry

-Offers monthly no-cost food distribution — including fresh produce, proteins, dairy, and pantry staples — to neighbors experiencing food insecurity.
+Offers weekly no-cost food distribution, including fresh produce, proteins, dairy, and pantry staples, to neighbors experiencing food insecurity.

 Fluvanna Thrift Store

 Sells affordable, gently used clothing, household goods, and accessories.
-Proceeds support MACAA’s anti-poverty work.
+Proceeds support MACAA’s programs.

 Hope House